On 2023 Ubuntu 18 LTS support will end, so I started to evaluate the next LTS release, Ubuntu 20.

 - Often the sandbox make it difficult to use software, so you end up giving full access rights or to make a standard apt install

-- From an article on CLAU.NET we read:
+- From an article on CLAU.NET (which also show you how to uninstall snap daemon) we read:

 Starting from Ubuntu 20.04, the problem with the Snap has become even greater because, by default, the new version of the Canonical operating system includes several Snap packages that replace the previous binaries and the installation of the new software gives the priority to the Snap system.

 - Snap server is not open source and it is controlled only by Canonical:

 Clement Lefebvre (Linux Mint founder and project leader) has written that Snap is biased and has a conflict of interest.
 The reasons he cited include it being governed by Canonical and locked to their store, and also that Snap works better on Ubuntu than on other distributions.